Birthdate: November 12, 1952

 The first American Formula One team since 1986 operates out of a 125,000-square foot facility adjacent to Haas’ NASCAR Cup Series team in Kannapolis, North Carolina.
-Haas F1 Team also has a European base in Banbury, Oxfordshire, U.K., allowing for easier and quicker access to the team’s overseas suppliers and streamlined logistics for travel to European Formula One venues.
+Haas F1 Team also has a European base in Banbury, Oxfordshire, U.K., allowing for easier and quicker access to the team’s overseas suppliers and streamlined logistics for travel to European races.

 Haas established the non-profit Gene Haas Foundation in 1999 to help fund community humanitarian causes as an official commitment to corporate and social responsibility.
 The Foundation supports local, state and international communities through grants to charities, non-profit organizations and other philanthropic foundations.
 Since its inception, the Gene Haas Foundation has awarded nearly $25 million to almost 1,000 organizations such as the YMCA, United Way, Salvation Army, Boys and Girls Clubs of America, Food Share, National Breast Cancer Foundation, American Red Cross and many others.

 Haas is also a firm believer in education.
 The Gene Haas Foundation supports a variety of programs, particularly in the technical and engineering fields at schools, colleges and universities worldwide, including Ranken Technical College, Rensselaer Polytechnic Institute, and his alma mater, California State University-Northridge.
 Additionally, the Gene Haas Foundation has provided grants and scholarships for the American Association of University Women, the NAACP, the Society of Manufacturing Engineers Education Foundation and numerous others.

 To augment the Foundation’s work, Haas and Haas Automation established a worldwide network of Haas Technical Education Centers (HTECs), which play a vital role in many local training centers, community colleges and universities.
 HTECS provide an environment that allows students to take theory out of the classroom and apply it within modern manufacturing.
-Students learn machining and metalworking skills through a hands-on approach, using the types of Haas CNC machine tools they will encounter upon entering the workforce.
+Students learn machining and metalworking skills through a hands-on approach, using the same types of Haas CNC machine tools they will encounter upon entering the workforce.